iitmcvg/Cell-Segmentation/README.md

 This software is published for academic and non-commerical use only.

 # Setup
-This code has been tested on Ubuntu 14.04 LTS
+This code has been tested on Ubuntu 16.04 LTS

-Dependancies - Python
+Dependencies - Python,OpenCV

 # Usage